Powerful bursts from the surface of the Sun, are coronal mass ejections really dangerous?

 Solar Orbiter and the Parker Solar Probe.
 Credit: ESA/ATG medialab; NASA/Johns Hopkins APL

-Will simulations help improve future space weather forecasting?
+Will simulations improve space weather forecasting?

-I’m working closely with the Met Office, which is one of three centres worldwide producing 24-hour space weather forecasts, and my current project is delivering some results from our model to help them forecast extreme events.
+I’m working closely with the UK Met Office, which is one of three centres worldwide producing 24-hour space weather forecasts, and my current project is delivering some results from our model to help them forecast extreme events.

-Do we understand how exoplanets are subjected to extreme weather?
+How are exoplanets are subjected to extreme weather?

 In recent years, thousands of exoplanets have been discovered orbiting other stars.
 A key question now is can they hold life?